Azure/iotedge-lorawan-starterkit/docs/user-guide/station-device-provisioning.md

 2. The radio configuration needs to be stored as a desired twin property of the newly created LBS device.
 Make sure to store the configuration under `properties.desired.routerConfig`
    - The configuration follows the `router_config` format from the LNS protocol as closely as possible.
 However, since device twins encode numbers as 32-bit values and given some configuration properties (such as EUIs) are 64-bit numbers, there are some minor differences.

    - The `JoinEui` nested array must consist of hexadecimal-encoded strings.
-The property should look similar to: `"JoinEui": [["DCA632FFFEB32FC5","DCA632FFFEB32FC7"]]`
+The property should look similar to: `"JoinEui": [["DCA632FFFEB32FC5","DCA632FFFEB32FC7"]]` which will restrict the range of devices that the concentrator will listen to.
+In the example below we set this limit to all devices to offer an easy quickstart, it is advised to restrict the value in production.

    - A full configuration example might look like this, relative to the desired twin property path `properties.desired`: <!-- markdownlint-disable MD046 -->

    - The default settings here below are compatible from the Region Example we provide in the Arduino folder.

     === "EU863 Example Configuration"